-Since its inception the Society has held an annual meeting or symposium once a year.
+Since its inception the Society has held an annual gathering or members’ meeting.

-In 1991, the Native Plant Society of Texas initiated an educational project designed to explore the ecology of the many vegetation regions of Texas, through a series of symposia undertaken in conjunction with its annual members’ meeting.
+In 1991 the Native Plant Society of Texas initiated an educational project designed to explore the ecology of the many vegetation regions of Texas, through a series of symposia undertaken in conjunction with its annual members’ meeting.
 Each year, usually on the third Saturday of October, the meeting convenes in a different region, which will be the focus of that year’s symposium.
-Field trips to sites in the vicinity complement the talks, and papers presented at each symposium are published as a symposium proceddings.
-While the symposium may be of special interest to our members, it is also open to the public.
+Field trips, workshops and exhibits complement the presentations.
+While the symposium may be of special interest to our members, it is open to the public.

 2007 Texas Prairies, Georgetown

 2008 The Big Thicket, Jasper

 2009 People, Prairies: Partners, Wichita Falls